“You don’t want to overreact”

-This patient testimonial reflects only this person’s opinions about their own care.
+This patient story reflects only this person’s opinions about their own care.
 Each person’s case is unique.
 You should always consult a doctor for information and advice about the diagnosis and treatment of acromegaly.

 How much information you share with your family or friends depends how ready you are to share information as well as how much they want or are capable of processing at the time.